Home

 4. Gather the ingredients for the soup you’ll be cooking outdoors

-Hamburger soup, or a vegetarian alternative, is usually a surefire soup kids love to eat.
+Hamburger soup, or a vegetarian alternative, is usually a surefire soup kids love to make and eat.
 Recipes vary, and you probably have several in your own cookbook.
 So adapt according to the number of kids involved.
 But basic simple ingredients are:

 - Enough organic beef or vegetarian soup broth to fill the pot two thirds full

-- Fresh or frozen corn kernals
+- Fresh or frozen corn kernels

 - Carrots